 Electric cars are fairly quiet, which means pedestrians can’t hear them coming.
 To reduce the risk, the US and EU will soon require electric cars to emit a sound when driving at low speeds.
 But what sound should these cars make?
 Well, an independent Toyota manufacturer and distributor in Uruguay called Ayax has an ingenious solution.
 Ayax has developed an artificial sound for electric cars that plays at the right bandwidth and frequency to help plants grow.
 Initial tests show it works.

 Sweden built a road that charges electric cars while they drive.
-The roads have an electric rail embedded in it, and e-vehicles can charge their batteries by lowering a movable arm attached to the bottom of the car.
+The roads have an electric rail embedded in them, and e-vehicles can charge their batteries by lowering a movable arm attached to the bottom of the car.
 The roads are safe to walk on as the electricity is below the surface.

 London startup Abornea’s BioSolar Leaf panels grow edible algae to produce food ingredients while reducing CO2 levels.
 This technology can be used as a means to minimize CO2 around cities as the panels take up minimal space.
 The algae grown on a single solar panel absorbs as much CO2 as 100 trees per day.